 Category 3 Water: That which is highly contaminated and could cause death or serious illness of consumed by humans.
 Examples: sewage, rising flood water from rivers and streams, ground surface water flowing horizontally into homes.
 There are two ways in which water enters a building as a result of wind storm damage:

 – The first involves falling or windblown rainwater that enters as a result of damage to roof components or wall assemblies.

 – The second involves horizontally traveling ground surface water (Category 3) containing silt and soil contaminants that infiltrate into structures, generally through doors or around foundation walls.
 This ground surface water (storm surge) may accumulate to a depth of several inches or several feet When structures are partially submerged or remain substantially flooded for weeks, far more elaborate procedures usually are required.

-Most households microorganisms (fungi, bacteria) typically require five conditions for germination, growth, amplification and dissemination.
-Generally, they include:
+Most households microorganisms (fungi, bacteria) require five conditions for germination, growth, amplification and dissemination

 - organic food source, especially cellulose (e.g. paper,wood) which are found in abundance in construction materials